Punktum-dk/epp-service-specification/README.md

 ## Implementation Limitations

-As mentioned the DK Hostmaster EPP service implementation comes with some limitations.
+As mentioned the Punktum dk EPP service implementation comes with some limitations.
 Please see the [Compatibility Matrix](compatibility-matrix) in the appendices for a high-level overview.

 In general the service is not localized and all EPP related errors and messages are provided in English.